Stop spending hours on estimates that don't convert. Here's a system for faster, more accurate proposals that actually win jobs.

 "Thanks for reaching out about your kitchen remodel.
 I can come by tomorrow at 2pm to take measurements.
 Does that work?
 I'll have a detailed proposal for you within 48 hours of our walkthrough."

 This shows professionalism, builds trust, and keeps you top of mind while competitors are still "working on the numbers."
+Fast response is just as important in service businesses - HVAC contractors face the same challenge when customers call while they're on a job.

 All of these manual fixes work.
 But you're still doing a lot of typing, a lot of calculating, and a lot of back-and-forth.
 You're still spending mental energy on proposals when you'd rather be building.